Dragon8029/100-days-of-code/Attempt4.md

 *Sept 12, 2018*

 Carried on with the React course.
 Covered using links in routes, Params and URL's using Router's Switch, and Redirecting users.

+---

+##A4D30:
+*Sept 19, 2018*

+After a couple days of being stumped and having troubles connecting source control to CI/CD, I finally got it figured out.
+Now I can continue on with Assignment 3 on Fullstack course by @stephnmf